Grow Your Audience With These Podcast Goal Setting Tips

 Setting podcast goals is one of the easiest and fastest ways to ensure your podcast will be a hit with listeners.

 This is a sample from our podcast goal setting guide that’s available inside the club.
 If you’re enjoying our free content, then you’ll love our premium content.
 We always go a little bit deeper inside the club.
-To access this guide, weekly podcast promotion clinics, or studios, sign up for a Digital or Studio membership now.
+To access this guide, weekly podcast promotion clinics, or studios, sign up for a Community or Studio membership now.